This article was UPDATED on September 20, 2021

 Just think about what a marketing team is juggling today.
 A typical campaign consists of 20 to 30 separate tactics being executed at the same time almost every single day.

-The team is running a number of technology solutions and software that need to be integrated, configured and mapped so that they work together, almost every single day.
+Marketing operations typically runs a number of technology solutions and software that need to be integrated, configured and mapped so that they work together almost every single day.

 What Types Of Companies Need Marketing Operations?

 Today most companies are finding them in need of people with marketing operations backgrounds.

 If your company is small, and your marketing and sales departments are equally small, you might not need to assign this role to a specific person.
 Different individuals on your small team might perform specific marketing operations functions, or you might outsource those functions to an agency.

 Regardless of size, marketing operations almost always makes sense when you have a more complex and more sophisticated marketing tactics with more moving parts.